velhodosaco/ya_HUD/README.txt

 -disable warning flashes
 -TargetIDs without boxes (looking at health and name of other players) -custom HUD crosshairs
--Chat position
+-HP cross on targetID (when you look at someone etc) -Chat position
+-use a colored team menu in the style of the scoreboard/winpanel

 -----------------------------------------------------------